betterscientificsoftware/bssw.io/Articles/Blog/2022-09-peer-code-review.md

 To improve the code review process and make it more effective, research software development teams should make it a habit by formalizing the process and using appropriate tooling.
 There is a need for more people to participate in the code review process, so providing proper incentives and training could potentially increase participation.
 In addition, research software developers should invest more time in code review and improve the process by providing quick feedback.
 Improving the code review process can help eliminate many problems that are not addressed by testing.

+### Recommendations

 Here, briefly, are a set of recommendations that research software developers can incorporate into their projects to produce high-quality research software.
-For the full context and discussion, please see the paper, cited below.
+Once again, for the full context and discussion, please see the paper.

 - Make the code review process formal with structured guidelines for each step of the process.
 - Try to ensure at least one science review and one technical review.